 "I," "AU," "CR," "S," and "W" marks will not be counted in the grade point average.
-Grades of plus and minus are assigned grade point values in the Dale Bumpers College of Agricultural, Food and Life Sciences and the Fay Jones School of Architecture.
+Grades of plus and minus are assigned grade point values in the Dale Bumpers College of Agricultural, Food and Life Sciences and the Fay Jones School of Architecture and Design.
 The grade point average is computed by dividing the total number of grade points by the total number of credit hours attempted in courses for which grades (rather than marks) are given.
 Students who utilized grade renewal or grade forgiveness in retaking courses (prior to Fall Semester 1986 and after Fall 1996) have only the last grade used in computing grade point averages.

 A mark of "I" may be assigned when a legitimate good cause has prevented the student from completing all course requirements, and the work completed is of passing quality.
 It is the discretion of the instructor that determines what qualifies as a legitimate good cause.
 It is recommended that the instructor, prior to the assignment of an "I" mark, document the legitimate good cause and conditions for completing course requirements.
 An "I" so assigned may be changed to a grade provided all course requirements have been completed within 12 weeks from the beginning of the next semester (excluding summer semesters) of the student's enrollment after receiving the "I." If the instructor does not report the grade within the 12-week period, the "I" shall be changed to an "F." When a mark of "I" is changed to a final grade, the grade points and academic standing are appropriately adjusted on the student's official academic records.